 Euro Treads Water

-AUDUSD We still maintain that the AUDUSD is nearing the latter stages of a long term rally.
-Daily RSI continues to hover near the 70 overbought line for the first time since November 2006.
-The rally from .7680 is in 5 waves which could be the end of the 5th wave in the 5 wave bullish sequence that began in April 2001 (see chart below).
+AUDUSD Focus remains on .8130 but the Aussie is nearing the latter stages of a long term rally.
+Daily RSI has crossed above and then below 70 (overbought) for the first time since November 2006.
+The rally from .7680 is in 5 waves and could be the end of the 5th wave in the 5 wave bullish sequence that began in April 2001 (see chart below).
 If this is the case, then we are near a major top and the next big move is towards .7000.
-Divergence with RSI at the recent high increases confidence in the call for a top. .8030/40 is initial support.
-Weekly RSI has reached overbought for the first time since November 2004.
+There is no evidence yet that a top is in place well require a 5 wave decline (even at the smallest degree) in order to claim that a top is in place.

 NZDUSD We showed the risk reversal chart yesterday, which is one of the main reasons that we are looking for a top.
 The pair was rejected at the .7200 figure and currently trades roughly 70 pips lower.
 Is this the turn?
 Maybe.
 A decline in the next few hours to below .7110 would make the decline from .7207 5 waves and suggest that this is indeed the turn.
 A rally above .7183 before a decline below .7110 would negate the call for a top.